fabioz/mu-repo/mkdocs_sources/docs/using.md

     Set git location to be used.
 Only needed if git is not found in your ``PATH``.

 * ``mu set-var serial=0|1``
-    Set commands to be executed serially or in parallel_.
+    Set commands to be executed serially or in parallel.

 * ``mu get-vars``
     Prints the configuration file.